moment/momentjs.com/docs/moment/01-parsing/02-string.md

 2013050     # Basic (short) ordinal date
 ```

-A time part can also be included, separated from the date part by a space or a uppercase T.
+A time part can also be included, separated from the date part by a space or an uppercase T.

 ```
 2013-02-08T09            # An hour time part separated by a T